herlandio/herlandio/README.md

 # Hey there, I'm Herlandio👋

-- Some of my knowledge, some more, some less, are:
+- I'm developer since 2016, my main language are PHP, but know others languages besides these, below some of my knowledge, some more, some less, are:

 ```
 PHPOO (Pure)